FABallemand/ezGPX/docs/source/tutorials/modifying.rst

     # Write new simplified GPX file
     gpx.to_gpx("new_file.gpx")

-In the following example, one manage to go from 3263 track points to only 1082.
-This correspond to a 69% decrease in points and allows to save 704.6 kB (ie: 85.4% of the original file size) by reducing the file size from 824.8 kB to 120.2 kB.
+In the following example, a 42 km run downloaded from Strava went from 3263 track points to only 1082.
+This correspond to a 69% decrease in points and allows to save 704.6 kB (ie: 85.4 % of the original file size) by reducing the file size from 824.8 kB to 120.2 kB.
+It is clear that the algorithm used only removes points that do not provide significant information preserving the shape of the track.

 ::